php-tmdb/api/README.md

 Install [composer](https://getcomposer.org/download/).

-Before we can install the api library, you need to install a dependency that provides this implementation.
+Before we can install the api library, you need to install a set of dependencies that provide the following implementations.

+**Required**

 - For `PSR-7: HTTP Message Interface`, for example `nyholm/psr7`.
 - For `PSR-14: Event Dispatcher`, for example `symfony/event-dispatcher`.